Karl Denke: Early life

 Denke was born on 11 February 1860 in Oberkunzendorf, north-east of Münsterberg, Silesia, in the Kingdom of Prussia (now Ziębice, Poland), to a family of German farmers.
-Little is known of Denke's childhood, but it is known that he was often described as a quiet and soft-spoken child who was difficult to raise.
+Little is known of Denke's childhood, but it is known that he was often described as a quiet and soft-spoken child who was difficult to raise, being noted as one of the worst students at his elementary school.
 At the age of 12, Denke ran away from home.